ALPHA GRAY

 His words cut through my rage.
 I paused, but my jaws were still snapping wildly.
 "What did you just say?"
 I growled angrily.

-Parker took a cautious step forward, his eyes locked onto mine.
-"If you kill me, Alpha Devon will kill the elder... your grandfather."
+Parker took a cautious step forward, "If you kill me, Alpha Devon will kill the elder... your grandfather."

-My anger faltered, replaced by a cold dread.
+My anger faltered, and it was replaced by a cold dread.
 I remembered my grandfather, who had always been a symbol of wisdom and strength in our pack.

-Parker continued, his voice steady.
-"Alpha Devon is holding him hostage, waiting for me to return with your answer.
-If I don't return on time, he'll... he'll kill him."
+Parker continued, this time his voice steady.
+"Alpha Devon is holding him hostage.
+He is waiting for me to return with your answer, and if I don't return on time, he'll... he'll kill him.”

-My gaze locked onto Parker's, and I saw the truth in his eyes.
-I knew I had to make a choice: save my grandfather or give in to my anger and kill Parker.
+My gaze locked onto Parker.
+I saw the truth in his eyes.
+I knew I had to make a choice: I could either save my grandfather or give in to my anger and kill Parker.

-My warriors, sensing my anger, moved to attack Parker.
-They formed a semicircle around him, their eyes fixed on me, waiting for the signal to strike.
+My warriors are sensing my anger.
+They have started to move to attack Parker, forming a semicircle around him.
+Their eyes are fixed on me, waiting for the signal to strike.

 "Wait," I growled, my voice serious and commanding.